boopsboops/nhamunda-checklist/nhamunda-checklist.md

 INPA CTGA.
 176.0 mm SL <!--biggest one CTGA14497 -->.

-### Conclusions
+### Discussion and Conclusions

+Our desk survey shows that no official ichthyological surveys of the Rio Nhamundá have taken place.

 ### Acknowledgements

 Collection permits.
 Funding.
 Reviewers.
 Nathan Lujan for morpho help.
+Manuel Torres (?) other guy (?) and Maria for boat etc.